DevDee2000/Reading-notes/Class07/README07.md

 - Code is run in order from the first line in the file to the last line, unless the computer runs across the (extremely frequent) structures that change the control flow, such as conditionals and loops.

+- Contorl flow means that when you read a script, you must not only read from start to finish but also look at program structure and how it affects order of excecution.

+## **Conditionals**

+- A condition is a set of rules that can interrupt normal code execution or change it, depending on whether the condition is completed or not.

+- An instruction or a set of instructions is executed if a specific condition is fulfilled.
+Otherwise, another instruction is executed.
+It is also possible to repeat the execution of an instruction, or set of instructions, while a condition is not yet fulfilled.

 &nbsp;